camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

-Additionally we need to publish the mapping file by overriding the method `#getMappingFiles()` in our plugin class:
+Additionally, we need to publish the mapping file by overriding the method `#getMappingFiles()` in our plug-in class:

 ```java
 public class SamplePlugin extends AbstractCockpitPlugin {